Seychelles Cricket Association

-Seychelles Cricket Association is the official governing body of the sport of cricket in the Seychelles.
+The Seychelles Cricket Association is the official governing body of the sport of cricket in the Seychelles.
 Its current headquarters is in Roche Caiman, Seychelles.

-Seychelles Cricket Association is the Seychelles representative at the International Cricket Council and is an associate member and has been a member of that body since 2010.
-It is also a member of the African Cricket Association.
+The Seychelles Cricket Association is the Seychelles's representative at the International Cricket Council.
+Seychelles became an affiliate member of that body in 2010; they were the 105th nation to achieve membership.
+The Seychelles Cricket Association also a member of the African Cricket Association.